chrobles9/ahsokaToad/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.16.50 - 16/Mar/2021 =

+* TWEAK: Reduce and log memory usage in Google upload methods
+* TWEAK: Catch Dropbox HTTP 401 errors and refresh the access token
+* FIX: An issue with refreshing Dropbox access tokens

 = 1.16.49 - 10/Mar/2021 =